unoforge/unify-preset/packages/unify-variant/README.md

 </p>

-## UnifyUI-Variant
+## UnoUI-Variant

 This is a preset package that provides variants for Components Libraries based on data-state attribute value, and help to create custom variant selector.

 ### Data State Variants

-Generate variants selector based on data-state attribute, however you can use it with other data-* attributes like (data-name="john" then `fx-john:p4`)
+Generate variants selector based on data-state attribute, however you can use it with other data-* attributes like (data-state="john" then `fx-john:p4`)

 - [X] Radix
 - [X] Flexilla
 - [X] Radix Vue
-- [ ] React Area
-- [ ] Headless UI

 `fx-open:bg-red` : will be applied if element has data-state='open'

 ### browserVariant

 Easily create custom variants for browser selector like ::moz-* ::webki...

 ## Usage